-240 day contracted employees are credited with 12 days of vacation1 at the beginning of each fiscal year.
+Employees with 14 years or less experience contracted for 240 days are credited with 10 days of vacation at the beginning of each fiscal year.
+Employees with 15 years or more experience contracted for 240 days are credited with 15 days of vacation at the beginning of each fiscal year.
 This is based on the assumption that a full contract year will be worked.
 If an employee fails to finish the contract year due to resignation or termination, the employee's final check will be reduced at the rate of .833 days per month, or major portion of a month, for any days used but not earned.